jpverkamp/blog/content/programming/advent-of-code/2018/2018-12-05-alchemical-reduction.md

 Well within a minute (my baseline for 'efficient enough' for these sort of problems).

 I do wonder though if there's a faster way to solve this part?
 I bet there is.
-Probably something to do with {{< wikipedia "graph theory" >}}.
+Probably something to do with [[wiki:graph theory]]().
 It's always graph theory.

 A problem for another day.